-This print was one of approximately 200 commissioned by a California-based organisation between 1969 and 1975, a collaboration that saw Adams advising on wall colour, frames, curation and print choice.
-At this time Adams began accepting corporate commissions, and many of his mural prints on the market today were created in this context.
+Between 1969 and 1975, Adams began accepting corporate commissions, and many of his mural prints on the market today were created in this context.

 Adams ventured into the use of colour, often for commercial assignments, but occasionally for artistic experimentation.
 Between 1946 and 1948, in particular, when a Guggenheim Fellowship again allowed him to explore the National Parks, he photographed prolifically on Kodachrome film.

 Perhaps his most visible colour images were the 60 feet-wide Coloramas that later appeared in Grand Central Station.
 But he was never entirely happy with colour film.

 ‘I can get — for me — a far greater sense of “colour” through a well-planned and executed black-and-white image than I have ever achieved with colour photography,’ he said.

 In 1975, Adams co-founded the Center for Creative Photography (CCP), one of the world’s finest academic art museums and research facilities for the history of photography.
 Located on the University of Arizona Campus in Tucson, the Center for Creative Photography is now home to more than 110,000 works by 2,200 photographers.

 Besides Adams himself, some of the biggest names in 20th-century North American photography are represented, including Wynn Bullock, Harry Callahan, Aaron Siskind and Frederick Sommer.